cdaein/posting/README.md

   - When generating Authourization Code, include in the URL parameters: `scope=threads_basic,threads_content_publish,threads_manage_replies,threads_read_replies,threads_manage_insights`
   - Threads API uses `curl` to download media files so it requires public URLs (no local uploading) for file attachments.
 Posting currently relies on Firebase Storage for this, which means you will need Firebase account.
 If posting is sucessful, the uploaded file is deleted from Firebase.
 Free tier of Firebase should be good enough in most cases.
 - Twitter
-  - Free Developer account is good enough for posting text and media tweets.
+  - Get free Developer account.
 Make sure to give read/write access when creating Access Token.

 ## Disclaimer